ramzy1453/cat-dog-classifier-dl/README.md

-Training a deep learning model to recognize real images of cats and dogs in order to classify an incoming image as one or the other.
+Training a deep learning model from scratch to recognize real images of cats and dogs in order to classify an incoming image as one or the other.